igorkasyanchuk/omg_image/README.md

 # omg_image

+Let's start with sample of what this gem can do:

 [![Sample](https://github.com/igorkasyanchuk/omg_image/blob/master/docs/sample2.png?raw=true)](https://github.com/igorkasyanchuk/omg_image/blob/master/docs/sample2.png?raw=true)

 If you need to generate complex images, previews, charts or basically represent any HTML snippet - this gem could help.